-The Accreditation Council for
+Accreditation Council for Co-op and Internship (ACCI)

-The effort behind the formation of the ACCE has been focused on improvement of the field as a whole, allowing for diversity within the co-op community, while maintaining the quality of this method of experiential education.
-As we all know, "a rising tide lifts all ships," and this is what the ACCE strives to do.
+The effort behind the formation of the ACCI has been focused on improvement of the field as a whole, allowing for diversity within the co-op community, while maintaining the quality of this method of experiential education.
+As we all know, "a rising tide lifts all ships," and this is what the ACCI strives to do.
 Our aim is to assist cooperative education programs in working toward goals that can enhance the quality of the educational experience for those students who participate.

-The Accreditation Council for Cooperative Education (ACCE) is an association dedicated to encouraging and recognizing excellence in programs of cooperative education.
-ACCE membership is comprised of programs or units that have current accreditation status as granted by ACCE.
-These members establish standards and procedures regarding ACCE accreditation, respond to suggestions and queries regarding those standards and procedures from recognized cooperative education organizations, and serve as the body that grants or withholds accreditation in accordance with the established standards.
-The Accreditation Council for Cooperative Education operates according to these established bylaws (MS Word | Adobe PDF).
+The Accreditation Council for Co-op and Internship (ACCI) is an association dedicated to encouraging and recognizing excellence in programs of cooperative education.
+ACCI membership is comprised of programs or units that have current accreditation status as granted by ACCI.
+These members establish standards and procedures regarding ACCI accreditation, respond to suggestions and queries regarding those standards and procedures from recognized cooperative education organizations, and serve as the body that grants or withholds accreditation in accordance with the established standards.
+The Accreditation Council for Co-op and Internship operates according to these established bylaws (MS Word | Adobe PDF).